-April 28/29, 2023: Join us for a conference that examines the new book by John Henry Schlegel, While Waiting for Rain: Community, Law and Economy in a Time of Change.
+April 28, 2023: The Baldy Center presents a conference discussing the book by John Henry Schlegel, While Waiting for Rain: Community, Law and Economy in a Time of Change.
 The book is about the economic history of the United States as well as that of Buffalo, New York: an appropriate stand-in for any city that may have seen its economy start to fall apart in the 1960s, 70s, and 80s.

-John Henry Schlegel is UB Distinguished Professor of Law and Floyd M. and Hilda L. Hurst Faculty Scholar at the University of Buffalo School of Law.
+John Henry Schlegel is UB Distinguished Professor of Law, and, Floyd M. and Hilda L. Hurst Faculty Scholar at the University of Buffalo School of Law.
+Faculty profile.

 Publisher: University of Michigan Press

 Book description: What might a sensible community choose to do if its economy has fallen apart and becoming a ghost town is not an acceptable option?
 Unfortunately, answers to this question have long been measured against an implicit standard: the postwar economy of the 1950s.
 After showing why that economy provides an implausible standard—made possible by the lack of economic competition from the European and Asian countries, winners or losers, touched by the war—John Henry Schlegel attempts to answer the question of what to do.